DSOlab/widera_2023_access/PartB.md

-This highly-skilled work force will in turn disperse the knowledge gained, via NTUA's academic capacity, to the future Space- and Geo-scientists of Greece, significantly boosting innnovation and the country's involvement in the growing satellite-based application market.
+This highly-skilled work force will in turn disperse the knowledge gained, via NTUA's academic capacity, to the future Space- and Geo-scientists of Greece, significantly boosting innovation and the country's involvement in the growing satellite-based application market.

 > Describe how appropriate open science practices are implemented as an integral